Styllou Christofi: Trial and execution

-Christofi was hanged at Holloway Prison by Albert Pierrepoint on 15 December 1954.
+Christofi was hanged at Holloway Prison by Albert Pierrepoint and assistant Harry Allen on the morning of 15 December 1954.
 Pathologist Francis Camps examined the body.

 Burial

 The body of Christofi was buried in an unmarked grave within the walls of Holloway Prison, as was customary.
 In 1971, the prison underwent an extensive programme of rebuilding, during which the bodies of all the executed women were exhumed.
 With the exception of Ruth Ellis, the remains of the four other women executed at Holloway (i.e., Styllou Christofi, Edith Thompson, Amelia Sach and Annie Walters) were subsequently reburied in a single grave (plot 117) at Brookwood Cemetery in Surrey.
 The remains of Thompson were exhumed in 2018 and laid to rest in the grave of her mother and father in the City of London Cemetery.

 The new grave (in plot 117) remained unmarked for over twenty years.
 It was acquired in the 1980s by René Weis and Audrey Russell, who had interviewed Avis Graydon (Edith Thompson's surviving sister) at length in the 1970s.
 On 13 November 1993, a grey granite memorial was placed on plot 117 and dedicated to the memory of the four women buried there.
 The grave and plot were formally consecrated by the Reverend Barry Arscott of St. Barnabas, Manor Park, the church in which Edith Thompson was married in January 1916.
 Edith Thompson's details appear prominently on the face of the tombstone, together with her epitaph: "Sleep on Beloved.
 Her death was a legal formality".
 The names of the other three women are inscribed around the edges of the tombstone.